-Apply ice to the area and elevate an injury in order to lessen the blood flow so a smaller amount of blood pools in the area to result in less intense bruising.
+Apply ice to the area and elevate an injury in order to lessen the blood flow so a smaller amount of blood pools in the area and results in less intense bruising.
 Also important is good nutrition, such as foods like leafy greens and broccoli that are high in blood-clot-helper vitamin K to prevent blood vessels from becoming brittle and therefore bruises heal more easily.
-“The challenge is that young children in the nine-month to four-year old range who are most likely to take a tumble and get bruised are also the least likely to eat leafy greens,” says Dr. Dixon.
+“The challenge is that young children in the nine-month to four-year-old range who are most likely to take a tumble and get bruised are also the least likely to eat leafy greens,” says Dr. Dixon.
 “That’s why giving your child a multivitamin may be a good idea, as long as you don’t give more than the directed amount.”

 Can bruises be prevented?

 Unless your child lives in a bubble, probably not.
 However, adding some child-proofing to your home may soften the blow.
 For example, placing corner guards on table edges can help protect a toddler’s precious head, which tends to be at the same height just about the time they’re mastering the art of walking.
 There is also the obvious advice to make sure your child has a well-fitting helmet and knee pads when riding a scooter or bike.